 We have created Factsheets (see list on the right) to give you an overview of the different benefits available for claimants with a disability or their families or carers, and we also explain how to make a claim.

-We have also created factsheets explaining the benefits available to children and young people, older people and the benefits available to working age people – Universal Credit (UC), Employment Support Allowance (ESA) and Personal Independence Payment (PIP).
-There is also a factsheet available to download about Carers Allowance – this is called ‘Help for Carers’.
+We have also created Factsheets explaining the benefits available to children and young people, older people and the benefits available to working age people – Universal Credit (UC), Employment and Support Allowance (ESA) and Personal Independence Payment (PIP).
+There is also a Factsheet available to download about Carers Allowance – this is called ‘Help for Carers’.

 To find out more about benefits from the DWP Click here

 NEW information about Employment and Support Allowance (ESA)

 Since the introduction of Universal Credit (UC) you will need to make a telephone claim for ESA by using the phone lines set up for UC, even if you are claiming a contribution-based benefit.
 They call this ‘new style ESA’.

 If you’re not eligible to claim UC in your area, then new style ESA won’t apply to you.
 You would follow the usual route to claim ESA – see our Factsheet on how to make a claim or follow the guidance here: https://www.gov.uk/employment-support-allowance/how-to-claim.

 Telephone: 0800 055 6688

 Textphone: 0800 023 4888

 There is a new way of sending a fit note from your doctor to the DWP if you can take a photo with your mobile phone.
 Have a look at the guidance in the document to the right, called ‘DWP Digital send your fit note service’.